 Though it is clearly understood that IUI is one of the treatment options available for those couples who suffer from infertility, it is recommended specifically for those who fall in any one of the following categories.

 1. Allergy to Semen proteins

 In rare cases, women tend to get allergic to the proteins in the semen released during a sexual intercourse.
-This causes a burning sensation, redness and swelling the in vaginal area of women.
+This causes a burning sensation, redness and swelling the in the vaginal area of women.
 While the couple has the choice to use condoms to avoid getting into such troubles, it defeats the purpose of getting pregnant.
-In such cases, IUI treatment is recommended since many proteins in the man’s semen gets removed during the semen washing process.
-This saves the woman concerned from the allergy related troubles while serving the purpose of getting pregnant.
+In such cases, IUI treatment is recommended since many proteins in the man’s semen get removed during the semen washing process.
+This saves the woman concerned from the allergy-related troubles while serving the purpose of getting pregnant.

 2. Male factor infertility

-This is referred to as sub fertility in medical terms.
+This is referred to as subfertility in medical terms.
 When the analyses done on the man’s semen shows that the sperm count is below average or the sperm’s movement is too weak to travel through to the egg of the woman, or the man’s sperm has abnormalities pertaining to shape and size, then IUI treatment is recommended.
-IUI process helps overcome most of these problems with the sperm since it focuses in identifying healthy sperm with high motility.
+IUI process helps overcome most of these problems with the sperm since it focuses on identifying healthy sperm with high motility.

 3. Cervical Factor infertility